Swati Sharma, Rashmi Sharma and Arun Kumar Sharma* Pages 221 - 229 ( 9 )

 Results: The degradation was carried out by irradiating the non- aqueous solutions of copper stearate surfactant containing ZnO with UV.
 In this technique a semiconductor ZnO is used which is non -toxic in nature.
 The rate of reaction was estimated from residual concentration spectrophotometrically by measuring the absorbance of the reaction mixture at definite time intervals.
 Different parameters such as the concentration of surfactant (400-960 ppm), amount of semiconductor (0.01-0.06 g), light intensity (26-54 mWcm-2), effect of solvent polarity (20- 80%) and time period for degradation (0-18 h) were varied to achieve the optimum rate of photo degradation.

 Conclusion: The observations revealed that copper stearate surfactant was degraded successfully by using ZnO under UV.
 A tentative mechanism has been proposed for the photo degradation of copper stearate surfactant.

-inc oxide, photo catalytic degradation, semiconductor, copper stearate surfactants, Surface active agents, dispersant.
+Zinc oxide, photo catalytic degradation, semiconductor, copper stearate surfactants, surface active agents, dispersant.

 Department of Chemistry, S.P.
 C. Government College Ajmer-305001, Rajasthan, Department of Chemistry, S.P.
 C. Government College Ajmer-305001, Rajasthan, Govt.
 P.G.
 College Jhalawar-326001 Rajasthan